Webb City death being investigated as homicide

-In a statement, police said that at at 03:22 a.m.
+In a statement, police said that at 3:22 a.m.
 Sunday, officers with the Webb City Police Department were called to the 1000 block of West First Street in Webb City in reference to a disturbance.

 After arriving, they found a 39-year-old Hispanic female from Joplin unresponsive.
 Officers began CPR until first responders arrived on scene.
-The victim was transported to a local hospital where she was pronounced deceased.
+The victim was transported to a local hospital where she was pronounced dead.

 Additional victim information will be released upon notification of next of kin.